CrowdHailer/just-job/README.md

 **Step 2: create an EditTask interactor**
 Create an edit task interactor and update the task entity

+**Step 3: Implement complete_tasks**
+Write a test for the complete_tasks interactor and create interactor

 ## Install

 #### Clone the app